3/16/08

 http://www.sexwork.com/legal/RhodeIsland.html

-gain, recruits, harbors, transports, provides, or obtains a person for the
+financial gain, recruits, harbors, transports, provides, or obtains a

 SEVERE FORMS OF TRAFFICKING - "Severe" means if by force, fraud or coercion.